LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/Relaxation.rst

 Enabling or Disabling Relaxation
 --------------------------------

-.. c:function:: int ERKStepSetRelaxFn(void* arkode_mem, int nrfn, ARKRelaxFn rfn, ARKRelaxJacFn rjac);
+.. c:function:: int ERKStepSetRelaxFn(void* arkode_mem, int nrfn, ARKRelaxFn rfn, ARKRelaxJacFn rjac)

    Attaches the user supplied functions for evaluating the relaxation function (``rfn``) and its Jacobian (``rjac``) and specifies the number of relaxation